 Start-stop technology provides the advantage of reduced emissions over other technologies.
 The research states that the global start-stop technology market had a consolidated structure in 2015, where the top six competitors accounted for a major share of the market.

 Some of the key players in the global market include Robert Bosch GmbH, Continental AG, Denso Corporation, Delphi Automotive PLC, Johnson Controls, Inc, Hitachi, Ltd., Mitsubishi Electric Corporation, Valeo SA, and BorgWarner Inc.

-Category: Market Research Publishers and RetailersCompany profile: PS Market Research is a global market research and consulting company.
+Category: Market Research Publishers and RetailersCompany about: PS Market Research is a global market research and consulting company.
 We provide market research reports, industry reports, business intelligence and research based consulting services across a range of industries.
 With the help of our professional corporate relations with various companies, our market research offers the most accurate market forecasting.
 Our analysts and consultants interact with leading companies of the concerned domain to substantiate every single data presented in our pub ...